-In Southern California, achieving Net Zero Water is very difficult unless you have a huge parcel of land with a tiny house.
+But in Southern California, achieving Net Zero Water is very difficult unless you have a huge parcel of land with a tiny house.
 A building-by-building solution is impractical.
 A household would have to implement the equivalent of a wastewater treatment plant in its garage, which is not economical for most people.
-Water independence through Net Zero Water strategies is possible for Californians if we think about them in terms of a collective achievement at the neighborhood, city, or county level.
+However, water independence through Net Zero Water strategies is possible for Californians if we think in terms of a collective achievement at the neighborhood, city, or county level.

-I am currently working on a project in the South Los Angeles area.
-The project calls for improvements to an existing park called Earvin “Magic” Johnson Park which serves LA’s Willowbrook community.
+I am currently working on a project in the South Los Angeles area that calls for improvements to the existing Earvin “Magic” Johnson Park, which serves LA’s Willowbrook community.
 Among the new and improved park amenities, we are taking the 8-acre south lake off its current domestic water source and replacing it with treated recycled stormwater.
 We will then use the lake water to irrigate the remaining 120 acres of the park.
-Consider the following: how much more effort would it really take for the next step toward Net Zero Water at an eco-district scale?
+Consider the following: how much more effort would it really take to implement the next step toward Net Zero Water at an eco-district scale?
 The recycled irrigation water we are generating is almost at drinking water quality now.
 What if we treat the lake water for drinking quality and use it to supply the neighborhood?